A coronavirus epidemic hit 20,000 years ago, new study finds

 Over generations, viruses drive enormous amounts of change in the human genome.
 A mutation that protects against a viral infection may well mean the difference between life and death, and it will be passed down to offspring.
 A lifesaving mutation, for example, might allow people to chop apart a virus’s proteins.

 But viruses can evolve, too.
-Their proteins can change shape to overcome a host’s defenses.
+Their proteins can change shape to overcome a host’s defences.
 And those changes might spur the host to evolve even more counteroffensives, leading to more mutations.

 When a random new mutation happens to provide resistance to a virus, it can swiftly become more common from one generation to the next.
 And other versions of that gene, in turn, become rarer.
 So if one version of a gene dominates all others in large groups of people, scientists know that is most likely a signature of rapid evolution in the past.